 In the short term, stimulant based fat burners may work faster, but if long term safety and health is your goal (as it should be!), then you would be wise to steer clear of them as much as possible.

-Here are a couple of reasons why stimulant based fat burners might not be the best choice:
+Here are a couple of reasons why stimulant-based fat burners might not be the best choice:

 - They Lose Efficacy Rapidly: most of the stim heavy fat burners contain caffeine or related methylxanthines (class of stimulants), to which the body rapidly develops tolerance.
 As tolerance builds up, the regular dose will not be enough to produce effects, and you will find yourself taking more and more.
 This is why many labels of stimulant fat burners tell you to take just 1 a day to “assess” your tolerance, because they know you will more likely than not be maxing out in about a week’s time.
 Also keep in mind that even though tolerance increases and beneficial effects become weaker, side effects will be growing stronger with increased dosage!

-- Their Safety Is Questionable: stimulants are contraindicated in people with pre-existing heart conditions or high blood pressure, along with a slew of other conditions.
+- Their Safety Is Questionable: stimulants such as ephedrine are contraindicated in people with pre-existing heart conditions or high blood pressure, along with a slew of other conditions.
 This is because they exacerbate these conditions, and can eventually land you in the hospital.
 You may have read those headlines in the papers about coffee not increasing your risks of developing heart disease, but you would be mistaken if you think that this makes caffeine your new best friend.
 In fact, studies have shown it is the antioxidants present in coffee that protects you from the harmful effects that caffeine has which actually DOES increase the risk of developing heart disease.
 In other words, forget the Redbull (no antioxidants)!

 - They Affect Your Sleep Cycle: one sure fire way to shoot cortisol levels through the roof?
 Don’t sleep.
 Which is what many stimulant based weight loss formulas promotes, especially if you take them too close to bed time.
 The psychological effects may wean of quicker if you have developed a stimulant tolerance, but your body will still not be able to get restful sleep under the influence of stimulants.
 For example, some people are also slow metabolizers of coffee and can take all the way up to 24 hours to completely get it out of their system.
 For these people, it really doesn’t matter if you have coffee early in the morning, it can still disrupt your circadian rhythm.